elugens/hello-javascript/docs/additional-questions/regular-expressions/unicode-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JavaScript uses Unicode encoding for strings.
-Most characters get encoded with 2 bytes, but that allows them to represent at most 65536 characters.
+Most characters encode with 2 bytes, but that allows them to represent at most 65536 characters.
 That range is not big enough to encode all possible characters, so some rare characters are encoded with 4 bytes, for instance, like 𝒳 (mathematical X) or 😄 (a smile), some hieroglyphs.
 So, the simple answer is 2 bytes for regular “old” characters and 4 bytes for special “surrogate pairs or new” characters.
 When the JavaScript language got created a long time ago, Unicode encoding was more straightforward; there were no 4-byte characters.
 So, some language features still mishandle them.
 By default, regular expressions also treat 4-byte “long characters” as a pair of 2-byte ones.
 And, as it happens with strings, that may lead to odd results.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />